 Safety Is Our Top Priority

-Before participating in any money-earning Girl Scout activity, it is super important that girls and adults review the following materials—and remember to print and sign the Internet Safety Pledge.
+Before participating in any money-earning Girl Scout activity, it is super important that girls and adults review the following materials:

 Safety in Technology Based Sales

 Girl Scouts use the Internet for a variety of reasons including the online marketing and sale of approved Girl Scout related products.
+When used in the right way, Internet-based sales can help girls practice decision making and people skills.
 Below are some key points to keep in mind for all online sales and marketing:

-- Girls must read, understand and accept the Girl Scout Internet Safety Pledge, prior to conducting any online sales or marketing activities.
+- Girls must read, agree to, and abide by the Girl Scout Internet Safety Pledge, prior to conducting any online sales or marketing activities.

 - Girls may send email messages to alert friends and relatives about product sales and accept customer commitments via email.